Debswana

 Debswana Diamond Company Limited, or simply Debswana, is a mining company located in Botswana, and is the world's leading producer of diamonds by value.
 Debswana operates four diamond mines in the eastern and central parts of Botswana, as well as a coal mine.
 Debswana is a joint venture between the government of Botswana and the South African diamond company De Beers; each party owns 50 percent of the company.

 Mines

-The mines owned and operated by Debswana are:
+The mines Debswana owns and operates are: